 - You have to be current on your payments and have a good payment history.

 - You might have to prove that you don't have any other liens on the home (for example, a home equity loan or home equity line of credit).

 - You might have to get an appraisal to demonstrate that your loan balance isn't more than 80 percent of the home's current value.

 If you can't persuade your lender to drop mortgage insurance, consider refinancing.
 If your home value has increased enough, the new lender won't require mortgage insurance.
 Make sure, however, that your refinance costs don't exceed the money you save by eliminating mortgage insurance.

+If refinancing will let you drop PMI, shop for a refi mortgage today on Bankrate.com.
 Lenders can impose stricter rules for high-risk borrowers.
 You may fall into this high-risk category if you have missed mortgage payments, so make sure your payments are up to date before asking your lender to drop mortgage insurance.
 Lenders may require a higher equity percentage if the property has been converted to rental use.